 TWO EASY WAYS TO DONATE

 or, by postal mail:GDFCF

 Huntington, Vermont 05462

-Your donations will support four core activities:
+Your donations will support these core activities:

 Education for Bioliteracy: Outdoor science for 52 elementary schools on the perimeter who use ACG as a living classroom through education programs provided by ACG and supported by GDFCF.
 These programs teach schoolchildren and teenagers to know the globally significant biological richness in their backyards and become constituents for its protection.

 Marine Conservation: Through collaboration with the University of Costa Rica's CIMAR marine institute and Dr. Caroline Palmer Puschendorf's "Seeking Survivors" coral reef conservation project (https://www.seekingsurvivors.org) we support efforts to preserve ACG's 43,000 hectare marine protected area and its over 150 km of wild coastline containing mangrove forests and criticial turtle nesting beaches.

 Land Acquisition: Strategically valuable parcels of rainforest that enhance biological corridors and the movement of species — especially in adapting to a climate change stressed world- are being added to the core protected area of ACG as opportunities arise.
 GDFCF staff have extensive experience in negotiating land purchases at the lowest reasonable cost.